Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 </tr>
 <tr class="odd">
 <td>optiga_crypt_set_comms_params</td>
-<td><p>This operation sets the shielded connection(Encrypted communication between Host and OPTIGA™) parameters like version, protection level, etc.</p>
+<td><p>This operation sets the shielded connection(Encrypted communication between Host and OPTIGA™ Trust M) parameters like version, protection level, etc.</p>
 <p>The possible shielded connection parameter types that can be set are version (e.g. pre-shared secret based) and protection level (e.g. command protection, response protection, both or none).</p>
 <p>There are macros defined based on this API to ease the usage of shielded connection to set parameters and levels of protection.</p>
 <ul>